threefoldfoundation/www_threefold_io/content/page/tft/brandPanel3/index.md

 title: BURN AND FARM EQUILIBRIUM
 image: burn_token_big.jpg # src/assets/brandPanel/..
 ---
- A burning mechanism removes a certain amount of TFT from the circulating supply when the the ThreeFold Grid is used, ensuring there is always room to reward all current and future nodes.
+Burning permanently removes TFT from the circulating supply when the ThreeFold Grid gets used.
+It ensures a positive impact on pricing while ensuring rewards for all current and future nodes.